WilsonGG12345/ts-mui-nextjs-starter/content/pages/index.md

     title: How can we help you today?
     subtitle: Making the Supply Chain feasible
     text: >
-      We from WG SCM Consultancy are experts in processes and resources optimization, with years of experience and a team of highly qualified professionals, we offer customized solutions that guarantee efficiency, cost reduction and increased productivity.Senior Consultants in Supply Chain, Logistics, Industrial Operations, Food & Beverage, Digital Technology and Process Optimization, with over 30 years of experience as a Supply Chain Manager with extensive expertise in supply chain management, industrial operations and digital technology, in several continents, including the United States, Europe, South America and Asia.
+      At WG SCM Consultancy, we excel in process and resource optimization.
+With years of experience and a team of highly qualified professionals, we offer customized solutions that ensure efficiency, cost reduction, and increased productivity.
+Our senior consultants have over 30 years of expertise in Supply Chain, Logistics, Industrial Operations, Food & Beverage, Digital Technology, and Process Optimization.
+Our extensive experience as Supply Chain Managers spans across multiple continents, including the United States, Europe, South America, and Asia.

-      We have worked with leading beverage and agribusiness companies, managing products such as cotton, soybeans, sugarcane and, since the 1990s, orange juice and apple juice.

-      We can help you to optimize processes through redesign and implementation of advanced technologies, aiming to maximize economic results and improve the sustainable use of the planet's natural resources.
+      We have collaborated with leading beverage and agribusiness companies, managing products such as cotton, soybeans, sugarcane, and, since the 1990s, orange juice and apple juice.
+Our goal is to help you optimize processes through the redesign and implementation of advanced technologies, maximizing economic results and promoting the sustainable use of the planet's natural resources.
     actions:
       - type: Button
         label: Start Building